seeu-inspace/easyg/linux/README.md

 cd ~                                                     Return to the home/user directory echo "test1" > test.txt                                  Saves "test1" in the new file "test.txt"
 echo "test2" >> test.txt                                 Add in a new line "test2" in the file "test.txt"
-echo "hack::the::world" | awk -F "::" '{print $1, $3}'   Extr fields from a stream using a multi-character separator in awk comm scan-a.txt scan-b.txt                               Compare files diff -c scan-a.txt scan-b.txt                            Compare files, context format diff -u scan-a.txt scan-b.txt                            Compare files, unified format
+echo "hack::the::world" | awk -F "::" '{print $1, $3}'   Extract fields from a stream using a multi-character separator in awk comm scan-a.txt scan-b.txt                               Compare files diff -c scan-a.txt scan-b.txt                            Compare files, context format diff -u scan-a.txt scan-b.txt                            Compare files, unified format